Baby I: Music video

 Grande said that she wanted the video to emulate the "breeziness" of early 1990s music videos released by TLC and Will Smith.

 Filming for the song's music video took place July 28–29, 2013.
 Grande hinted that the video would "travel" back to the 1990s and that there would be "lots of color" and "lots of baggy clothes."
 A teaser video was posted onto Grande's personal YouTube channel on September 5, 2013.
 The official music video was released on September 6 on her Vevo account.
 The video surpassed 100 million views on July 13, 2015, making it Grande's seventh Vevo-certified music video.
-As of July 2018, the music video has been viewed over 155 million times on Vevo.
+As of December 2025, the music video has been viewed nearly 200 million times on YouTube.

 According to Christina Garibaldi from MTV, the video "takes a page straight out of the '90s, from the overalls to the graphic T's and mismatched prints.
 All they missed were the snap bracelets."
 Speaking about the video concept to Billboard, Grande said:

 It's like a 90's, throwback-type vibe, when I said 'I want it to look like this,' I said like a TLC, Fresh Prince type vibe.
 I was like, 'Let's just get really silly, 90's amazing outfits, and just go out and dance around and have fun.

 The video begins with Grande arriving at a party.
 For the first verse, the singer appears accompanied by her friends shutting down the block as she rocks a pair of short shorts and a midriff-baring top which according to Garibaldi, is reminiscent of Mariah Carey's ensemble in the 1995 "Fantasy" video.
 Halfway through the video, another scene is introduced, with Grande dancing and singing in the streets with a "frilly top and high-waist shorts on."
 Lucas Villa from AXS noted that Grande dances in a New York City street.
 She also appears with her dancers singing in a bus.
 Eventually Grande makes her way back to the house party, which is complete with "inflatable microphones and boom boxes."